plant-physio/plant-physio.github.io/_publications/2015-10-01-paper-title-number-3.md

 *M. sinensis* and *M. sacchariflorus* were believed to have crossed to make a sterile triploid *M. x giganteus*.
 Their mean genome sizes support that hypothesis.
 This was a fun approach to looking at the big-picture look at the evolution of *M. x g* before detailed genetic and genomic information was known.

-Flow cytometric histogram of M. x giganteus nuclei stained with Propidium Iodide and mixed with sorghum nuclei
+Flow cytometric histogram of M. x giganteus nuclei stained with Propidium Iodide and mixed with sorghum nuclei as an internal standard to estimate genome size.

 ![Flow cytometry of miscanthus genome size](/images/flow cyt image.webp)